andrewlock/NetEscapades.Extensions.Logging/README.md

                 options.FileName = "diagnostics-"; // The log file prefixes
                 options.LogDirectory = "LogFiles"; // The directory to write the logs options.FileSizeLimit = 20 * 1024 * 1024; // The maximum log file size (20MB here)
-                options.Extension = "txt"; // The log file extension
-                options.Periodicity = PeriodicityOptions.Hourly // Roll log files hourly instead of daily.
+                options.FilesPerPeriodicityLimit = 200; // When maximum file size is reached, create a new file, up to a limit of 200 files per periodicity options.Extension = "txt"; // The log file extension options.Periodicity = PeriodicityOptions.Hourly // Roll log files hourly instead of daily.
             }))